 Sorry for the quality of the pictures this time.
 Have to make better ones.
-The 1st series are 32 numbered pieces, forming a complete chess set.
+The 1st series (see picture 1&2) has 32 numbered pieces, forming a complete chess set.
 The other series do have only 1 for each different piece.
-I have series B,C,E and F, according seller (see also name of picture in the image browser).
+I have series B,C,E and F, according seller.
 This suggests that there are more of these series.
+For instance A and D?

 - Belgium, by Vieil Anvers (Oud Antwerpen)